BugSplat-Git/bugsplat-mcp/README.md

 Get details of a specific BugSplat issue.
 The issue tool lists the details of a specific crash and is useful for determining the cause of and fixing a specific crash.
 - `id`: Issue ID to retrieve

-### get-key-crashes
+### list-issues-for-group
-Get all crashes for a specific Stack Key ID (crash group).
+Get all crashes for a specific Stack Key (Group) ID.
 This tool lists all individual crashes that belong to the same crash group, which is useful for analyzing patterns within a specific type of crash.
-- `stackKeyId`: The Stack Key ID to get crashes for
+- `stackKeyId`: The Stack Key (Group) ID to get crashes for
 - `pageSize`: Number of results per page (1-100, defaults to 10)

 ### get-summary